 There has been a fair amount of talk over the past decades about consolidation in the financial services industry.
 Most of the white papers and articles addressing this concept have presented it in a negative light as though it signals the end of the lifestyle practices that dot the landscape in this profession.
-Forced by industry regulation, growth, technology, fee compression, competition, and, of course, aging advisors, this industry must consolidate in order to survive and prosper, or at least that was the working theory.
+Industry regulation, growth, technology, fee compression, competition, and aging advisors forced smaller practices to consolidate just to survive.
+At least that was the working theory.

-- Maintain the practice as long as possible while gradually working fewer hours and thereby wind it down;
+- Maintain the practice as long as possible while gradually working fewer hours and thereby winding it down;

-- Or sell to or merge with a third-party.
+- Sell to or merge with a third party.

 In our work, we see some very natural divisions in the construction and ownership of independent financial professionals—divisions that help to explain the choices that advisors have as they consider their transition options.
-These ownership structures fall into three distinct categories: book, practice, and enterprise.
+The ownership structures utilized by independent financial advisors or service providers fall into three distinct categories: book, practice, and enterprise.

-We use the term book to describe the traditional model ownership structure.
-A book is best described as a single advisor, usually in a sole proprietorship arrangement, who works under someone else’s roof and often splits or shares revenue to cover expenses and to pay for office space, phones, support staff and basic services.
-While there may be multiple advisors sharing an office, each one is a single book owner.
+A book is the traditional ownership structure, best described as a single advisor, usually in a sole proprietorship arrangement.
+While there may be multiple advisors sharing an office and splitting the revenue to cover expenses and to pay for office space, phones, support staff, and basic services, each advisor is a single book owner.
 A book is all about production.
 About 70% of advisors own a book.

-A practice is not only larger and stronger than a book, its owner will have invested in office space, at least a small support staff, and basic infrastructure.
-Practice owners also have set up a formal entity structure, usually an S-corporation, even though there is only one shareholder.
+A practice is not only larger and stronger than a book, but its owner will have invested in office space, at least a small support staff, and basic infrastructure.
+Practice owners also have set up a formal entity structure, either an LLC or a corporation, even though there is only one owner.
 Practices are larger than books in terms of cash flow and value.
 About 20% to 25% of advisors own a practice.
-Note that books and practices are, by definition, one-generational—without doing something more.
+Note that books and practices are, by definition, one-generational.

-An enterprise is not only larger and stronger than a practice, it is more sophisticated in that it will utilize a professional compensation system that supports a strong bottom-line; profitability is a key to differentiating this level.
-Profit distributions are used to augment the compensation system and to reward and empower next generation advisors who invest in ownership and create an internal successor team.
-Sustainability is the key here.
-Enterprises have already—or are actively working to–establish a multi-owner, multi-generational structure.
+An enterprise is not only larger and stronger than a practice, but it is more sophisticated in that it will utilize a professional compensation system that supports a strong bottom line.
+Profitability is key to differentiating this level.
+Profit distributions are used to augment the compensation system and to reward and empower next-generation advisors who invest in ownership and create an internal successor team.
+Sustainability is the main idea here.
+Enterprises have already—or are actively working to—established a multi-owner, multi-generational structure.
 Less than 10% of independent advisors own an enterprise.

-The key differences between financial advisories do not center on size or the amount of AUM, or even value–the difference lies in the structural elements of organization, entity, compensation, and profitability.
+The key differences between financial advisory businesses do not center on size or the amount of AUM, or even value.
+The differences lie in the structural elements of organization, entity, compensation, and profitability.
 Book owners simply don’t have the same choices that enterprise owners enjoy.

-In conclusion, if you fall into the general definition of a book or practice owner, consider your options and decide at least ten years before your estimated retirement date or goal, as to which path you want to be on when that time comes.
+If you fall into the general definition of a book or practice owner, consider your options and decide at least ten years before your estimated retirement date or goal which path you want to be on when that time comes.
 Are you poised to be acquired or to be the acquirer?
+Are you in a position to develop and invest resources in an internal succession team?
 Does attrition make sense after carefully analyzing the other options?